Socialism and Communism? NO! Egalitarian Revolution*? Yes!

 [Here is an online book about how the values shared by most ordinary people are implicitly anti-capitalist and the basis of the society for which we are striving]

 Are Socialism and Communism good ideas, which unfortunately have been stigmatized because bad people who don't (didn't) really believe in these ideas do (did) bad things in their name?
 Or are they truly bad ideas whose implementation by genuine followers leads to very bad things?
 I think it's the latter, and here is why.
 (A personal note: I once was a member of a Marxist-Leninist party, the Progressive Labor Party, at which time I studied the works of Marx and Engels and Lenin and tried to act on their basis.
 Read here how I came to reject those ideas.)

-Socialism and Communism, as even their most pure followers would agree, call for the government to own (or at least decisively control during some prior transition period leading to full ownership, as I discuss below in the section about the Chinese Communist Party) the means of production and to organize economic production (at least eventually, though not immediately, as discussed in the section about the CCP below) for the good of all and not for the profit of a few.
+Socialism and Communism, as even their most pure followers would agree, call for the government to own (or at least decisively control during some prior transition period leading to full ownership, as I discuss below in the section about the Communist Party of China) the means of production and to organize economic production (at least eventually, though not immediately, as discussed in the section about the CPC below) for the good of all and not for the profit of a few.
 There are two key ideas expressed in this formulation: #1) the government owns the means of production and #2) economic production for the good of all and not the profit of a few.
 Idea #2 is fine.
 It's idea #1 that is the problem.